UCB-CyberSecurity-Cohort5/elk-stack-project-TrunkMonk/README.md

 # ELK-Stack-Project
-Project 1 - ELK Stack Project

-## Fill in this as your project documentation
 ## Automated ELK Stack Deployment

 The files in this repository were used to configure the network depicted below.